Spectroscopy and topological properties of a Haldane light system

 where the indices $i$ and ${\bf k}$ are functions of $\textrm{sgn} \, M$ and $\textrm{sgn}\left(\sin \phi \right)$ as indicated in Table~\ref{tab:Cherncoef1}.
-The relation appearing in Eq.~\eqref{eq:gamma} has been established from Table~\ref{tab:Cherncoef} and Table~\ref{tab:Cherncoef1}, which are constructed from the previous section.
-Therefore, Eq.~\eqref{eq:gamma} relies on a fundamental property characterizing a Chern insulator: the impossibility of defining smooth Bloch states over the BZ, which translates here into the vanishing of the Bloch eigenvectors' components $\alpha_{i }^{1}$ and $\alpha_{i }^{2}$ at the opposite Dirac points.
+The relation appearing in Eq.~\eqref{eq:gamma} has been established from Table~\ref{tab:Cherncoef} and Table~\ref{tab:Cherncoef1}.
+Therefore, it relies on a fundamental property characterizing a Chern insulator: the impossibility of defining smooth Bloch states over the BZ, which translates here into the vanishing of the Bloch eigenvectors' components $\alpha_{i }^{1}$ and $\alpha_{i }^{2}$ at the opposite Dirac points.